icorredo/estudiantes_db/pages/api/README.txt

-Little explanation about the API section
+Little explanation about the API section:
+API: Application Programming Interface, inthis case seeems that is the connection between next.js and firebase